jojoenco/V9958-Artemisa-with-CXA2075/README.md

 V9958 for Artemisa(Made Alvaro Polo) [Artemisa MSX Project](https://github.com/apoloval/artemisa)

-I made an Video Extension for the Artemisa with an V9958 and en CXA2075(for Composiet out). wich works fine in MSX1 modus, however I also want it to work with MSX2 Modus (screen4 to 8). have tried a cartridge with a lot of rom's for V9958 and an MSX2 Rom on the mainboard, but that did not work out.
+I made an Video Extension for the Artemisa with an V9958 and en CXA2075(for Composiet out).
+Which works fine in MSX1 modus, however I also want it to work with MSX2 Modus (screen4 to 8).
+Have tried a cartridge with a lot of rom's for V9958 and an MSX2 Rom's on the mainboard, but that did not work out.